gert7/agis/README.md

 Agis allows retrying with agis_recall(), which accepts the same parameters as agis_call().
 It doesn't tackle the message box, since it's already locked when called in an Agis method.
 This does nothing but call the given method among the agis_methods.

 Agis doesn't remove any call from the message box that crashes or raises an exception.
 Instead it will retry it each time.
-A single agis_call will retry the failed call or raises an AgisRetryAttemptsExceeded error.
+A single agis_call will retry the failed call once, after that it raises an AgisRetryAttemptsExceeded error.
 As a result, you must write methods which:

 - Assume they will be retried several times
 - Will be retried if they raise an exception that isn't handled in the method itself

 However, these restrictions are balanced by the following guarantees :

-- Methods will be retried until they succeed
+- Methods will be retried as many times as needed until they succeed
 - Methods called through the same message box (classname + Object#agis_id) are guaranteed to run in a single thread, in sequence

 The message box will effectively not move forward until the method call returns.
+Provided your method doesn't raise an exception or crash, it's guaranteed to run exactly as many times as it is called.

 Instance variables
 ------------------